AndrewEllis93/Print-Tuning-Guide/README.md

         - Ensure that the material falls straight down out of the nozzle when extruding midair.
 It should not shoot out to the side.

 - Your thermistors are the correct types in your config.
     - **(!)
 If you use an NTC100K B3950 thermistor**, update Klipper to the most recent version and change all instances of `sensor_type: NTC 100K beta 3950` to `sensor_type: Generic 3950` in your config.
-There was a [bug](https://github.com/Klipper3d/klipper/issues/4054) causing these thermistors to be inaccurate.
+There was a [bug](https://github.com/Klipper3d/klipper/issues/4054) causing these thermistors to be inaccurate, which was fixed with a [recent deprecation.](https://github.com/Klipper3d/klipper/pull/4859)
 - **(!)
 Everything is tight (seriously, check again)**
     - Go back again and re-tighten *every single screw* you can possibly find, *especially* grub screws and everything in the toolhead.
     - I do this once every once in a while, and I often find something that has shaken loose and is causing me issues that are *extremely* difficult to troubleshoot.